-|Articleship||Minimum for 2.5 Years||15 Months of Training|
+|Articleship||Minimum for 3 Years||15 Months of Training|

-Steps To Become A Chartered Accountant
+Steps to Become a Chartered Accountant

 You will be required to complete the below-mentioned steps to become a CA:

-Steps To Become A Company Secretary
+Steps to Become a Company Secretary

 If you aspire to earn the qualification of a Company Secretary, you will have to complete the following steps:

-Thus, while both CA and CS require aspirants to qualify certain levels, these course levels immensely in terms of the process, duration and structure.
+Thus, while both CA and CS require aspirants to qualify for certain levels, these course levels immensely in terms of the process, duration and structure.

-Difference Between CA and CS: Coursework
+Difference Between the Coursework

 The curriculum as well as course structure constitutes the major criteria of difference between CA and CS.
 The duties of a Company Secretary are managing the tax records of the company and ensuring that all the legal and statutory regulations are met, and the CS course equips them with knowledge of handling the legal and financial departments of a firm.

-On the other hand, Chartered Accountancy is inclined more towards the management of accounts along with analysing the risk in business endeavours and its management.
+On the other hand, Chartered Accountancy is inclined more towards the management of accounts along with analysing the risk in business endeavours and their management.
 The chartered accountants not only keep a track record of the accounts of the company but also provide financial advice for the betterment of the company.
 Hence, the course is centred towards concepts like Auditing, Financial Management, Techniques of Accounting, etc.

 Another major difference between CA and CS is their duration.
-Although CA and CS comprise of 3 levels, the duration of these levels vary.
+Although CA and CS comprise 3 levels, the duration of these levels vary.
 CA is considered to be tougher than CS, hence, the duration of each of its course levels is longer than that of CS.
-On average, it takes an aspirant to complete CA in 5 years including the articleship.
+On average, it takes an aspirant to complete CA in 5 years including the articles.
 Whilst CS can be completed in a shorter duration of 2-3 years.

-Difference Between CA and CS: Salary Package
+Difference Between Salary Trends